Sultan Iskandar Muda International Airport: Facilities

 Between 2007 and 2009, Sultan Iskandar Muda Airport underwent a significant expansion, which included the construction of a larger passenger terminal along with various supporting infrastructure.
 The new terminal was designed in a modern Acehnese architectural style, enriched with traditional decorative motifs.
 Spanning three floors and covering 14,144 square meters, the terminal is capable of accommodating up to 1.75 million passengers annually.
 It is equipped with two jet bridges, with a third added in 2018 to enhance passenger handling capacity.
 The interior of the terminal showcases a harmonious fusion of modern Islamic architecture and aesthetic elements drawn from traditional Acehnese design.
 Externally, the terminal features three prominent domes that symbolize Aceh’s unique status in Indonesia, representing the pillars of religion, culture, and education.

 The development project also involved extending and widening the runway to 3,000 meters to accommodate wide-body aircraft such as the Boeing 747, expanding the aircraft parking apron, and constructing a new air traffic control (ATC) tower.
 The total investment for the project reached 503 billion rupiah, comprising 125 billion rupiah from Angkasa Pura II’s internal funds and 478 billion rupiah from the Aceh Rehabilitation and Reconstruction Agency (BRR).

-The upgraded airport was officially inaugurated by the President Susilo Bambang Yudhoyono, on August 20, 2009, during his visit to Aceh to open the fifth annual Aceh Cultural Week (Pekan Kebudayaan Aceh).
-On October 9, 2011, the airport successfully accommodated its first Boeing 747-400 landing and departure.
+The upgraded airport was officially inaugurated by the President Susilo Bambang Yudhoyono, on 20 August 2009, during his visit to Aceh to open the fifth annual Aceh Cultural Week (Pekan Kebudayaan Aceh).
+On 9 October 2011, the airport successfully accommodated its first Boeing 747-400 landing and departure.

+Development

+The area surrounding the airport is planned to be developed into a commercial area comprising hotels, warehousing facilities, tourist attractions, and children's recreational facilities.
+The proposed hotel development is intended to address the lack of accommodation near the airport, as most hotels are concentrated in central Banda Aceh.
+Because the airport is located in Aceh Besar Regency, relatively far from the city centre, transit hotels would provide convenient accommodation for passengers with early-morning flights.
+Airport authorities have also begun promoting the development to potential investors as part of efforts to increase the airport's aero and non-aero business potential.
+The investment offering remains subject to the findings of a feasibility study conducted by prospective partners to assess the area's business potential.
+Within the commercial area, the Aceh provincial government also plans to construct a dedicated terminal for Umrah pilgrims travelling to Saudi Arabia.
+The commercial area is planned to be developed on a 51-hectare site that was transferred by the Aceh provincial government to Angkasa Pura II in 2016.